 - Phone: 1-877-362-7434 between 8 a.m. – 6 p.m.
 (ET) for general inquiries;

 - For 24-hr emergency support, call 1-866-763-5427

 If your issue cannot be resolved through our Customer Care team, you can escalate to a supervisor.
 If you've spoken with a supervisor and are still not satisfied with the solution provided, advance to Step 2.

 (will only review disputes that have been through Step 1).

 For an impartial review of your case, you can contact the Ombuds Office:

 - Email: email@example.com

 - Phone: 1-866-817-6836 between 8 a.m. – 5 p.m.
 (ET)

 All correspondence with our office will be kept confidential.
 Once we receive your complaint, we will do an initial assessment to confirm that the matter falls within the mandate of our office.
-We will acknowledge your complaint within 48 hours and most disputes will be handled within 30 days of receiving your complaint and all relevant documentation.
+We will acknowledge your complaint within 5 business days and most disputes will be handled within 30 days of receiving your complaint and all relevant documentation.
 If this deadline cannot be met, we will contact you to let you know why additional time is necessary and when you can expect a response.